grimme-lab/xtb/python/README.md

 | bond order         |      | x    | x    |

-The atomic dipoles and quadrupoles as well as the bond orders are currently not accessable from the atoms object and must be taken directely from the calculator object.
+The atomic dipoles and quadrupoles as well as the bond orders are currently not accessible from the atoms object and must be taken directly from the calculator object.

-Additionally there is a solvation model calculator based on a generalized Born model with a solvent accessable surface area, `GBSA`, which can calculate Born radii and the surface area by itself and together with an extended tight-binding calculator also a solvation free energy.
+Additionally there is a solvation model calculator based on a generalized Born model with a solvent accessible surface area, `GBSA`, which can calculate Born radii and the surface area by itself and together with an extended tight-binding calculator also a solvation free energy.
 Use it as